 DuPont™ Tyvek® is made of 100% high-density polyethylene; it has all the best characteristics of paper, film, and fabric in one material.
 This porous material offers a high degree of protection.
 Tyvek® holds out bacterial spores and particles even under the worst conditions.
 This lightweight but very strong material will resist punctures and tears from sharp edges.
 Although air-permeable, it is highly resistant to penetration by water.
-For these reasons, museums and conservators worldwide use Tyvek®, and we have created garment bags made of Tyvek®.
+For these reasons museums and conservators worldwide use Tyvek® and we have created wedding dress garment bags made of Tyvek®.

 If you wish to have a color that is not listed, multiple colors, a logo or other art-work, multiple items with the same embroidery or silk-screening, please email us at: email@example.com.
 You may also note it in the comments box on the order form, and we will contact you.

-Personalization will take approximately 10 business days before shipping.
+Personalization will take 10 business days (usually less) before shipping.